Architecture Overview

 ES256 (ECDSA over P-256)

-Used to sign OIDC ID tokens.
+Used to sign OIDC ID tokens and access tokens.
 The signing key is managed by AWS KMS — the private key never exists outside the KMS boundary.
 External services fetch the public key from /.well-known/jwks.json to verify token signatures.
+The JWKS endpoint supports key rotation — consuming services should re-fetch the JWKS when they encounter a token signed with an unknown kid.

 Ed25519